 Uncertainty in distribution estimates

 Finally, we use a bootstrap procedure to estimate a standard deviation for estimated distribution parameter values, and to generate a 95% confidence interval for each distribution parameter value.
-The bootstrap estimates are generated using the bootdist function in the fitdistrplus package.
-In general, for a bootstrap, the observed data are resampled with replacement and the distribution parameters estimated for each resampling.
+The bootstrap estimates are generated using the bootdist function in the fitdistrplus package in R. In general, for a bootstrap, the observed data are resampled with replacement and the distribution parameters estimated for each resampling.
 This is repeated 5000 times to generate a distribution of parameter values.
-From this bootstrap distribution a standard deviation can be calculated, and a 95% confidence interval as the 0.025 and 0.975 quantiles of the boostrap distribution.
+From this bootstrap distribution a standard deviation of each estimated parameter can be calculated, and a 95% confidence interval as the 0.025 and 0.975 quantiles of the boostrap distribution.

 Outliers